MaSe69/mase/md/40_Other_Topics/41_other_topics.md

 I then discovered that tattoos have played a significant role in both personality and team building.

 - [Painting and Tattoo Design](https://mase69.github.io/tatmars/)

+My slogan:
+ >
+    In a digital world, data science should be used as much as possible to increase the insights into any topic.